 2. China: Unprecedented Growth and Economic Ascendancy

 China is second on the list of the top 10 largest economies in the world, with a real GDP of $18.32 trillion, thanks to its incredible economic growth over the past few decades.
-The country’s economic growth is due to its focus on building facilities, making things for sale, and coming up with new technologies.
+The country’s economic growth is due to its focus on building facilities, making things for sale, and developing new technologies.
 China has a lot of people, and the number of people in the middle class is growing.
 This makes local spending strong, which helps China’s economy grow.

 3. Japan: Overcoming Challenges and Sustained Growth